-According to the CDC, the risk of being injured or killed in a motor vehicle accident increases as you age, and each day, an average of 500 older adults are injured and 15 older adults are killed every day in auto accidents.
+According to the CDC, the risk of being injured or killed in a motor vehicle accident increases as you age.
+Each day, an average of 500 older adults are injured and 15 older adults are killed every day in auto accidents.
 Those older than 75 are most at risk, as well as those with age related declines in vision, cognitive functioning, and physical changes that may affect driving abilities.
-While some risk factors can't be avoided, there are some steps you can take to be a safer mature driver:
+While some risk factors can’t be avoided, there are some steps you can take to be a safer mature driver:

 - Use a seat belt: Good advice for drivers and passengers of every age, wearing a seat belt can save your life.
 While it may not prevent accidents, it can help keep you safer in the event of a crash and turn what might have been a fatal accident into a minor injury.

-- Drive during safe conditions: If your driving skills aren't what they used to be, consider staying home during challenging driving conditions, such as darkness, heavy rain, snow, or ice, and during busy driving times like rush hour.
+- Drive during safe conditions: If your driving skills aren’t what they used to be, consider staying home during challenging driving conditions, such as darkness, heavy rain, snow, ice, and during busy driving times like rush hour.

 - Never drink and drive: Impaired driving is a bad idea at any age, but it’s especially important for mature drivers to stay safe and avoid driving if you’ve had anything to drink.

 - Be cautious with new medications: If you’re on a new medication or have just changed your dosage, carefully monitor your driving abilities.
 Often, medications can affect your alertness and ability to react while driving, and it’s best not to drive until you’re sure you can do so safely.
 Be sure to ask your doctor or pharmacist about medications that may impact your ability to drive.